 Postal by Brock Wilbur & Nathan Rabin

-In 1997, game studio Running with Scissors released its debut title, Postal, an isometric shooter aimed at shocking an imagined pearl-clutching public.
-The game focused on a disgruntled "Postal Dude" whose goal is to murder as many people as possible.
-It was crass, gory, and dumb—all of which might have been forgivable if the game had been any fun to play.
+In 1997, game studio Running With Scissors released its debut title, Postal, an isometric shooter aimed at shocking an imagined pearl-clutching public.
+The game was crass, gory, and dumb—all of which might have been forgivable if the game had been any fun to play.

 Postal gained enough notoriety from riding the wave of public outrage to warrant a sequel.
 And DLC.
 And a remake.
 And, perhaps most surprising of all, a Golden-Raspberry-winning feature film adaptation directed by the infamous Uwe Boll.

-In this thoughtful and hilarious tag-team performance, comedian Brock Wilbur & media critic Nathan Rabin mine the fascinatingly troubled game and film for what each can tell us about shock culture & mass shootings, interviewing the Scissors team and even Boll himself for answers.
+In this thoughtful and hilarious tag-team performance, Brock Wilbur & Nathan Rabin probe the fascinatingly troubled game and film for what each can tell us about shock culture & mass shootings, interviewing the RWS team and even Boll himself for answers.
 Like it or not, Postal is the franchise that won't die—no matter how many molotov cocktails you throw at it.

 Brock Wilbur is a comedian and writer who is married to prominent feminist political journalist Vivian Kane, and cohabitates with three terrible cats.
 He produces political podcasts for Crooked Media, works in special projects for Riot Games, and serves as Editor-in-Chief of Kansas City's The Pitch.